 Do you have a mailing list?
 How can I find out about new releases and stuff?

 – I do have a mailing list, though I’m terrible at marketing and don’t use it very often.
 You can sign up for it here!
 Alternately, I’d recommend that you follow my Missy Meyer Design Facebook page.
 I almost always post there with updates about new products, sales, events, and other goings-on!

 I bought one of your fonts.
 Can my sister/brother/uncle/cousin/bestie use it?

-- Probably not.
-Most of the shops I sell through offer a single-user license, which means it's only valid for you.
-And the one shop that offers a 1-5 user license (FontSpring) intends for those up-to-5 users to be in the same organization.
+– Probably not.
+Most of the shops I sell through offer a single-user license, which means it’s only valid for you.
+Although some shops (such as FontSpring) sell a 1-5 user license, the intent is for those up-to-5 users to work in the same company or organization.
 If you need a multi-user license, please get in touch, and we can work out a deal!

 Do you want to sell your fonts on our website?

-- Maybe!
-Get in touch and let me know what site, so I can take a look at it.
-I'll also want to see a full copy of the license you sell under, because some places have some really weird stuff in their licenses.
+– Maybe!
+Get in touch and let me know about your marketplace, so I can take a look at it.
+I’ll also want to see a full copy of the license you sell under, because some places have some really weird stuff in their licenses.

 Can you teach me how to make fonts?
 Do you offer any classes?

-- I don't have any formal instruction set up, but I've written a number of blog posts over at Font Bundles under the "Ask a Font Creator" header.
-Several of my posts talk about font creation.
-There are also tutorials for programs like Inkscape, as well as some snarky analyses of fonts in the wild.
+– I don’t have any formal instruction set up, but I’ve written a number of blog posts in several spots around the web; I’ve collected them together here.
+Several of my posts talk about font creation; there are also tutorials for programs like Inkscape, as well as some snarky analyses of fonts in the wild.
 I also have a few videos at my YouTube channel, including some past livestreams where I discussed font creation.